Berenice

 2010-

-“Berenice, a name spoken over me, into me, never to be mine, and yet mine and of my heart – to be borne, as part of me and to be shared… On Christmas eve 1991, news came of a not-so-silent night.
+On Christmas eve 1991, news came of a not-so-silent night.
 Berenice, my childhood friend, was dead; shot at home in what was spoken of after – when spoken of at all – as a ‘domestic incident’.
 The next day, my mother took me over to their house to share our condolences with the family.
-On seeing me her mother hailed me, calling out a name – not ‘Gabrielle’, but ‘Berenice’ – and then held me so tight and for so long.”
+On seeing me her mother hailed me, calling out a name – not “Gabrielle”, but “Berenice” – and then held me so tight and for so long.”

-“For we cannot imagine and seek to realise a world otherwise, if we fail to mourn and bear with us those lost to or still surviving an order of violence we hope to – and must – transform.”
+“For we cannot imagine and seek to realise a world otherwise, if we fail to bear with us those lost to or still surviving an order of violence we hope to – and must – transform.”

 Berenice 10-28 (2010) & Berenice 29-39 (2022), Installation views, Kunsthaus Baselland (2022)